On deaf ears: A history of disabled actors

-He became the Ewok, Wicket, and has been a genre film staple ever since, with roles in Leprechaun, Harry Potter and Doctor Who.
-Baker was also known for his role in David Lynch’s The Elephant Man, although the title role was played by John Hurt in prosthetics.
+Baker became the Ewok, Wicket, and has been a genre film staple ever since, with roles in Leprechaun, Harry Potter and Doctor Who.
+He was also known for his role in David Lynch’s The Elephant Man, although the title role was played by John Hurt in prosthetics.

 A pioneer in deaf performance, Bragg began teaching drama at the California School for the Deaf, before his experience directing student plays led to the founding of the National Theatre for the Deaf.
 He then made history alongside a troupe of deaf actors when he was offered a one hour slot on NBC, which became the first instance of televised sign language.

 Lucky for Elcar, he already had a firm supporting role on TV’s MacGyver before he began to lose his sight from glaucoma, so he didn’t have to fight for blind representation.
 His is a fantastic case of art imitating life as, once it was clear his sight was going, his experiences with the disease were written into the plot of the show during the sixth and seventh seasons.
 He retired after challenging himself to a theatrical role in Waiting for Godot, as well as some choice guest appearances.